-The areas that are identified as needing improvement become our focus for the next school year.
+The areas that are identified as needing improvement become our focus.
 When the questionnaire is sent out we include an outline of the way we have responded to the areas raised in the last questionnaire as well as a reminder of the work we have already done.